vardhireddy/Sample-Project/README.md

-This is a data catalog repo for deep learning
+This is a data catalog repo for deep learning and other purposes.
+It manages databses at the data collection, patient, study, and series/image-set levels.
+It provides APIs to access those databases.
+It also provides an annotation database where segmentation masks, ROIs, and other curation artifacts can be stored.